SEO for Voice Search: 5 Ways to Get It Right

 Step Over, Keywords: Why Voice Search Is Bigger Than You Think (and What to Do About It)

-While you are in the constant process of optimizing your site for desktop (yes, Google updates, almost half the space of the SERP occupied with the results from the Google Knowledge Graph, etc.), you suddenly realize that you also have to optimize it for mobile search in the face of Google's shift to mobile-first indexing.
+While you are in the constant process of optimizing your site for desktop (yes, Google updates, almost half the space of the SERP occupied with the results from the Google Knowledge Graph, etc.), you suddenly realize that you also have to optimize it for mobile search, considering Google's focus on mobile-first indexing.

 And then, when you are at peace with all the things you will have to do and take into account, there it comes — voice search optimization.
 Pretty painful.
 But, you know, everything is difficult before it's easy.
 All we need is some understanding of what is going on and the plan for what to do.